Karnak

 6. De-identification

 Activate de-identification and Activate tag morphing are mutually exclusive options.
-They cannot be both selected since they are incompatible with each other.
+Only one can be active at a time.

-To activate de-identification, it is required to create a new project first.
+To activate de-identification, you must create a project first.

 Configure de-identification Configure de-identification